cwendorf/Sourcebook/Calculations/worked-examples/intervals.md

 #### Summarizing in APA Style

 Confidence intervals provide a range estimate for a population value (e.g., the mean).
 Note that the width of the interval can be altered to reflect the level of confidence in the estimate.
-Both of the following versions present the required information and, therefore, either could be used.
+Both of the following versions present the required information, though the second focuses more on the interpretation of the statistic.

-> The participants (*N* = 8) had a mean Outcome score of 4.00 (*SD* = 3.12), 95% CI \[1.39, 6.61\].
+> The eight participants had a mean Outcome score of 4.00 (SD = 3.12), 95% CI [1.39, 6.61].

-> The 8 participants scored well on the Outcome (*M* = 4.00, *SD* = 3.12), 95% CI \[1.39, 6.61\].
+> The participants (*N* = 8) scored low on the Outcome (M = 4.00, SD = 3.12), 95% CI [1.39, 6.61].

-Alternatively, means, standard deviations, and confidence intervals could be presented in a table or figure associated with this paragraph.